-We demonstrate statistically significant elevation of plasma PCT in both obstructive ileus in adhesions and vascular ileus compared with healthy subjects (p < 0.05, and p < 0.01 respectively).
-The highest concentrations of PCT, IL-1 $\beta$ , IL-6, IL-8, cortisol, and CRP were found in patients with vascular ileus.
-In vascular ileus group, elevation of TNFa, IL-6, IL-8, cortisol, and CRP was statistically significant compared with control subjects on p < 0.05.
-In obstructive ileus group, the same parameters excepting CRP were significantly elevated compared with controls on p < 0.05, too.
-TNF $\alpha$ concentrations were highest in patient with obstructive ileus (p < 0.05 compared to control group).
-IL-1 $\beta$ was unable to distinguish patient groups from control group on p < 0,05.
-In contrast to other types of ileus, all tested inflammatory markers were not significantly elevated on p < 0.05 in paralytic ileus.
-Among patient groups, statistically significant differences were confirmed between group 1 (obstructive ileus) and group 2 (vascular ileus) for PCT (p < 0.01) and CRP (p < 0.01).
-The same parameters differentiated group 2 (vascular ileus) and group 3 (paralytic ileus) (p < 0.01).
-Other tested mediators didn't distinguish different types of ileus.
+The levels of PCT, IL-1β, IL-6, IL-8, TNFα, cortisol, and CRP are shown in Table 2.
+Student multiple comparison test confirmed significant differences (p<0.05) between control group and patient groups.
+We demonstrated significant elevation of plasma PCT in both obstructive ileus in adhesions and vascular ileus compared with healthy subjects (p<0.05 and p<0.01, respectively).
+The highest concentrations of PCT, IL-1\u00e3, IL-6, IL-8, cortisol, and CRP were found in patients with vascular ileus.
+In vascular ileus group, elevation of TNFα, IL-6, IL-8, cortisol, and CRP was significant compared with control subjects (p<0.05).
+In obstructive ileus group, the same parameters except of CRP were also significantly elevated compared with controls (p<0.05).
+TNFα concentrations were highest in patients with obstructive ileus (p<0.05 compared to control group).
+IL-1β was unable to distinguish patient groups from the control group.
+In contrast to other types of ileus, no tested inflammatory marker was significantly elevated in paralytic ileus.
+Among patient groups, significant differences were confirmed between group 1 (obstructive ileus) and group 2 (vascular ileus) for PCT (p<0.01) and CRP (p<0.01).
+The same parameters differentiated group 2 (vascular ileus) and group 3 (paralytic ileus) (p<0.01).
+Other tested mediators did not distinguish different types of ileus.

-In 3 patients with obstructive ileus and poor outcome, plasma levels of PCT ranged from 0,86 to 1,25 $\mu$ g / L, IL-6 levels were between 565 - 914 ng / L, and CRP levels were between 18,0 - 52,6 mg / L. In 3 patients with vascular ileus and good outcome, we documented PCT concentrations between 0,24 - 1,65 $\mu$ g/ L, IL-6 212 - 388 ng / L, and CRP 113,5 - 139,2 mg / L.
+In 3 patients with obstructive ileus and poor outcome, plasma levels of PCT ranged from 0.86 to $1.25 \mu g/l$, IL-6 levels were between 565-914 ng/l, and

+CRP levels were between 18.0-52.6 mg/l.
+In 3 patients with vascular ileus and good outcome, we documented PCT concentrations between 0.24-1.65 μg/l, IL-6 212-388 ng/l, and CRP 113.5-139.2 mg/l.

-The regression coefficients were highest for PCT and CRP (r = 0,78, p < 0,01), TNF $\alpha$ and IL-8 (r = 0,76, p < 0,01), TNF $\alpha$ and IL-8 (r = 0,76, p < 0,01), and TNF $\alpha$ and IL-1 $\beta$ (r = 0,67, p < 0,01) in group 2 (vascular ileus).
+The regression coefficients were highest for PCT and CRP (r=0.78, p<0.01), TNF α and IL-8 (r=0.76, p<0.01), TNF α and IL-8 (r=0.76, p<0.01), and TNF α and IL-1 β (r=0.67, p<0.01) in group 2 (vascular ileus).
 Figure 1 shows the correlation between PCT and CRP in group 2.
-There was no significant correlation between PCT and any tested cytokine on p < 0,05.
-Similarly, PCT didn't correlate with cortisol in patient groups on p < 0,05.
+There was no significant correlation between PCT and any tested cytokine.
+Similarly, PCT did not correlate with cortisol in patient groups.